6 Upcoming Mahindra SUVs By 2030 Decoded: Mahindra Thar 5 Door, Mahindra Scorpio Pickup, Mahindra XUV 1XO, Mahindra XUV 5XO, Mahindra XUV700 Coupe, And New-gen Mahindra Bolero | CarDekho.com

 Mahindra XUV700 Coupe

-Mahindra is preparing the all-electric derivative of the XUV700 that is currently known as the XUV.e8, and it is slated to go on sale sometime in 2024.
-Alongside the reveal of the XUV.e8, the carmaker had also announced the XUV.e9 which is a coupe version of the all-electric XUV700.
+Mahindra is preparing the all-electric derivative of the XUV700, currently known as the XUV.e8, to go on sale sometime in 2024.
+Alongside the reveal of the XUV.e8, the carmaker had also announced the XUV.e9, the coupe version of the all-electric XUV700.
 We thus believe that Mahindra could choose to bring out an ICE derivative as well for the XUV.e9, which could be positioned as an SUV-coupe alternative to the XUV700.
 Mahindra has had its eyes on a SUV-coupe for many years, first hinted at by the XUV Aero Concept that debuted at the 2016 Auto Expo.
-Now, the masses are more accepting of this body style, suggested by the imminent arrival of the Tata Curvv and Mahindra is readying a bigger alternative.
+Now, the masses are more accepting of this body style, suggested by the imminent arrival of the Tata Curvv, and Mahindra is readying a bigger alternative.
 We can expect the XUV.e9’s ICE counterpart to get both petrol and diesel engines, same as the XUV700.

 Mahindra Scorpio N Pickup